Running slower sounds simple. Until you actually try it.

 What makes it difficult

-Running slower challenges something most runners don’t notice:
+Running slower challenges something most runners do not immediately notice.

 The turning point